ashmxta/NBA_predictive_modelling/README.md

 ## Overview

-This project uses machine learning to predict NBA game outcomes (win, loss, tie) using models like logistic regression and LSTMs.
+This project uses machine learning to predict NBA game outcomes (win, loss) using models like MLPs, 1-D CNNs and LSTMs.
 The goal is to create accurate predictions to inform betting decisions while considering ethical concerns.

 ## Features

-- Predict game outcomes with probabilities.
+- Predict game outcomes.
 - Utilize team stats, player metrics, and contextual data.
 - Benchmark against sportsbooks and expert predictions.